anz909/09-college_management_system/README.md

-Group memebers are: yukti ogare ,anshika pandey,adarsh pandey.

-# College Management System (title of the project)
-College management system is an integrated console based application that handles various academic activities of a College.
+Group memebers : Yukti ogare ,Anshika pandey,Adarsh pandey. title of the project: College Management System College management system is an integrated console based application that handles various academic activities of a College.
 It is a mini python project that is used to keep and maintain the complete record of Students.
 It was developed using Python Tkinter and used sqlite3.